top of page

 Structure Challenges

 Finding the right organization for my writing is generally my biggest roadblock when I am working on projects.
 In some ways, there is an infinite way that information can be organized and grouped but I like to think about what ways are best for the audience.
-I start spinning up ideas and spiraling about what to do.
+I start spinning up ideas and spiralling about what to do.

 Sitting at my desk and working on the computer all day can be hard on the back and hard on the brain.
 Sometimes I need a change of scene, so I go for a walk, do some exercise, or finally have a shower while my brain processes my ideas in the background.
 Even just going to my kitchen to make a cup of tea and stare out the window for a few minutes can be enough to get things going.